 Cheski Baby Boys Knee Socks (0-6 months)

-Cheski Baby Boys Knee Socks are manufactured by the Cheski Sock Company, which was started by a mother who had trouble finding socks to stay on her baby’s feet.
-In addition to the knee-high boys design pictured here, these are available in different sizes and colors for boys and girls from 0-18 months.
+Cheski Baby Boys Knee Socks is manufactured by the Cheski Sock Company, which was started by a mother who had trouble finding socks to stay on her baby’s feet.
+In addition to the knee-high boy design pictured here, these are available in different sizes and colors for boys and girls from 0-18 months.

 The thing that sets Cheski baby socks apart from others is the extra elastic around the legs and ankles.
 The extra elastic stops them from sliding down and holds them to your baby’s legs without being too tight.
 Additionally, these don’t shrink, unravel, or lose elasticity after several washes.

 Another nice feature of these socks is the length.
 The knee-high design is perfect for preventing your baby from ripping the socks off their feet.
-This means less lost socks and less frustrations for parents and warmer toes for baby.
+This means fewer lost socks and fewer frustrations for parents and warmer toes for baby.